 On April 1, 2010, SARFT issued the Internet Audio-visual Program Services Categories (Provisional), or the Provisional Categories, which classifies Internet audio-visual programs into four categories.
-However, at this stage it is unclear how the categorization system under the newly adopted Provisional Categories may be enforced or how it may evolve.

-In order to comply with these laws and regulations, Tianying Jiuzhou submitted an application to SARFT for the License for the Online Transmission of Audio-Visual Programs.
+In order to comply with these laws and regulations, Tianying Jiuzhou submitted an application to GAPPRFT for the License for the Online Transmission of Audio-Visual Programs.
 However, we have not been granted such license as to the date of this annual report and cannot assure you that we may be able to obtain one.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our lack of an Internet audio-visual program transmission license may expose us to administrative sanctions, including the banning of our video VAS, non-paid video services and video advertising services, which could materially and adversely affect our business and results of operation."